Vikit-ai/sdk/docs/_build/html/_sources/autoapi/video_file_name/index.rst.txt

       params:
           file_name: The file name to check

-      returns:
+      :returns: True if the file name is a video file name, False otherwise
-          bool: True if the file name is a video file name, False otherwise
+      :rtype: bool

    .. py:method:: truncate(gap: int)